san-fernandez/typyn/README.md

-# typy
+# typyn

-Typy is a terminal-based typing game built in Python.
+Typyn is a terminal-based typing game built in Python.

 ## Features